- What benefits does my school receive as a member of Prizmah?

 Active networks are a centerpiece of Prizmah’s member benefits.
 Prizmah’s Reshet program (“Reshet” is Hebrew for network) provides facilitated online forums where professional and lay members can conveniently engage in robust peer-to-peer dialogue, collaboration, information-sharing, practice, and problem-solving.

 Yes.
 We welcome your suggestions!
-Please contact Debra Shaffer Seeman, Prizmah’s Network Weaver, at email@example.com.
+Please contact Debra Shaffer Seeman, Prizmah’s Network Weaver.

 Individuals who are associated with member schools will be invited to create personal online accounts that will allow them to individually subscribe the Reshet groups of their choosing.
 Please note that some Reshet groups are limited by job position or school type.

-No. All Reshet activities are provided as part of the membership package, for as many members of your school as you wish.
+No. All on-line Reshet activities are provided as part of the membership package, in each of the Prizmah membership tiers.
+Reshet access is all inclusive for as many lay and professional leaders as you wish.
+In-person Reshet activities, such as Reshet meet-ups will be subject to additional fees.

 The affinity groups will be facilitated by Prizmah's School Advocates.
 Each affinity group will have its own designated School Advocate with extensive knowledge and experience regarding schools that share that affinity group’s religious affiliation, practices, and/or identity.